One of Life’s Little Lessons

 A New Day, A New Blog

 Welcome to my new blog site!
 For the past couple of years, I’ve been blogging about the politics of massage on the Massage Magazine website.
-More recently, I’ve also been contributing to the WIBB (Women in Bodywork Business) blog on the Massage Today website.
+More recently, I’ve also been contributing to the WIBB (Women in Bodywork Business) blog on the Massage Today website (which no longer exists, but AMTA has archived some of their articles here).
 I finally decided it’s time to put up my own blog, on my own site.

 I’m always opinionated, and sometimes controversial.
 I like to keep up with what’s going on in the political arena of massage, report that, and offer my opinions on it.
 The issue with that in the past has been that the magazines that host my other blogs accept advertising from the entities I sometimes report on, and it makes them a little uncomfortable when I slam a big advertiser.
 Of course, the big advertiser doesn’t like it, either.